langflow-ai/langflow/docs/docs/Components/components-agents.md

 ## Use an agent in a flow

 The [simple agent starter project](/starter-projects-simple-agent) uses an [agent component](#agent-component-agent-component) connected to URL and Calculator tools to answer a user's questions.
 The OpenAI LLM acts as a brain for the agent to decide which tool to use.
+Tools are connected to agent components at the **Tools** port.

 ![Simple agent starter flow](/img/starter-flow-simple-agent.png)

 For a multi-agent example, see [Create a problem-solving agent](/agents-tool-calling-agent-component).

 ## Agent component {#agent-component}